Parachute Jump: Description

 Functional parachutes dangled from each of the twelve sub-frames and were held open by metal rings.
+As originally designed, each parachute was 32 ft in diameter.
 Each parachute required three cable operators.
 Riders were belted into two-person canvas seats hanging below the closed parachutes.
 The parachutes would open as the riders were hoisted to the top of the ride, where release mechanisms would drop them.
-The parachutes could be stopped at any time during the ascent, but not once they had been released from the top of the tower.
-The parachutes slowed the rider's descent and the seats would be stopped by a brake after they had fallen to 4 ft above ground level.
+The parachutes could be stopped at any time during the ascent, but not during the descent.
+The parachutes slowed the rider's descent, and the seats would be stopped by a brake after they had fallen to 4 ft above ground level.
 Shock absorbers at the bottom, consisting of pole-mounted springs, cushioned the landing.
+The parachutes could accommodate loads of up to 600 lb.

 The base consists of a two-story pavilion.
 The upper floor housed mechanical structures and hoisting machinery, while the ground floor contained ticket booths and a waiting room.
 The pavilion has six sides divided by fluted piers which slope upward toward the corrugated galvanized-iron roof.
 The upper floor of the pavilion has red, yellow, and blue walls.
 The lower floor, below the height of the boardwalk, contained fenced-off open space.
 The 4 in concrete platform surrounding the pavilion is several steps beneath the boardwalk level.
 It was originally intended as a landing pad for riders and has a radius of 68 ft.
 An access ramp was at the northeast corner of the platform.

-Because of its shape, the Parachute Jump has been nicknamed the "Eiffel Tower of Brooklyn".
-The New York Daily News compared the structure to an Erector Set toy, while a writer for City Journal said it resembled a mushroom.
-Several works of media, such as Little Fugitive (1953), have also been filmed at the Parachute Jump.